Lee Hsien Yang: Administrator of Lee Kuan Yew's will

-Lee and his sister, Lee Wei Ling, are the joint administrators and executors of Lee Kuan Yew's will.
+Lee and his sister, Lee Wei Ling, were the joint administrators and executors of Lee Kuan Yew's will.
 However, they were in a dispute in 2017 with Lee Hsien Loong over their late father's will with regard to the house at 38 Oxley Road.
 They "felt threatened by Lee Hsien Loong's misuse of his position and influence over the Singapore government and its agencies to drive his personal agenda".
 They alleged that their brother thwarted the will of their father in order to use the house as a monument to milk his father's legacy.
 They also criticised the influence of Ho Ching over the government, and alleged that the Prime Minister harboured political ambitions for his son, Li Hongyi.

-A special parliamentary session was held to clear the Prime Minister of any wrongdoings and the siblings agreed to keep the dispute private after the session.
-However, this ultimately did not become the case.
+In 2017, a special parliamentary session was held to clear the Prime Minister of any wrongdoings and the siblings agreed to keep the dispute private after the session.
+However, this ultimately did not become the case with it continuing to be highly publicised.
+The issue was later resolved.